FunctionPoint/AoC2024/README.md

 Then just iterate over the push solutions that are not fractions and calcalculate total of tokens using the the weight factors for A (=3) and B (=1).

+### Day 14: Restroom Redoubt

+Quite a strightforward solition with robot beheviour encapsulated in a Robot class.
+Considered a Grid class too but it did not seem worth it.
+OO is a good fit for this stateful problem.